moosenomics/personal-context-portfolio/README.md

 Become a new hire at Dunder Mifflin.
 Upload your [contextportfolio.ai](https://contextportfolio.ai) portfolio and ask questions about who you should talk to, what the culture is like, and — oh yeah — try updating your PCP.

-More importantly than it being fun — you can instantly see how valuable an interpersonal context portfolio could be.
-With a little more robust security.
+More importantly than it being fun — you can instantly see how valuable a central organizational context portfolio could be for a small business, or any business for that matter.
+Assuming it had a little more robust security.

 This is my solution, but I'm not going to explain every piece of it — that's what the rest of the team is for.